jdjakub/phd-thesis/ch-bl.md

 2. It presents a rational reconstruction of the logical steps needed to bootstrap a *general* self-sustainable programming system (by taking BootstrapLab to be representative of the important parts of such a task).
 3. It highlights design *forces* and *heuristics* for resolving them which can be used by designers of future self-sustainable systems.

-We conclude by identifying which parts of our journey ought to be transferrable to other contexts, suggesting a *general technique* for interactively bootstrapping self-sustainable systems from any starting platform.

-# Design Objectives
+# Methodology

 We follow in the spirit of COLA, but we aim to bootstrap a graphical and interactive self-sustainable system instead of a textual one based on batch-mode transformations.
 The system should not have barriers in the way of using custom notations.
 We also want to work with an *interactive* system, meaning that the user should be able to modify the state of the running system through manual gestures and not just programmatically.

 This approach can better exploit the graphical and interactive capabilities of modern computing, but it also sidesteps the tedious accidental complexities of parsing and serialising text.
-Similarly, making the system interactive will allow the user to better understand the consequences of individual small changes and will, in turn, support the virtuous cycle of self-improvement.
+Similarly, making the system interactive will allow the user to better understand the consequences of individual small changes and will, in turn, support a virtuous cycle of self-improvement.

 In contrast to COLA's approach, we do not write an initial object system in a language like C++.
 Instead, we choose as our starting point a *platform* equipped with an interactive REPL as a "blank slate".
 In the ideal case, we then gradually "sculpt" this into a self-sustainable state.